 Your personalized LTD rehabilitation program could include training, physiotherapy and/or other reasonable treatments to help you return to the workforce.

 When you engage in rehabilitation employment in any occupation for which you are suited with any employer, your LTD benefit is reduced by 50% of your earnings, provided your earnings + monthly LTD benefit are not more than 100% of your earnings before you were disabled.

-EASE is sponsored by the Long Term Disability Plan Trustees (comprised equally of employee and employer representatives) as part of their commitment to creating a healthy workplace and ensuring that disability benefits remain available to health care workers in Nova Scotia at a reasonable cost.
-EASE is funded by the LTD Trust Fund.
+Personalized Assistance to Health (path) is sponsored by the NSAHO Long Term Disability Plan Trustees (comprised equally of employee and employer representatives) as part of their commitment to creating a healthy workplace and ensuring that disability benefits remain available to health care workers in Nova Scotia at a reasonable cost.
+The program is funded by the LTD Trust Fund.

 If you would like to know more about path, please call the Program Manager toll free at 1-888-824-3273.